sergioabreu-g/collision-sound/README.md

 will not be played.

 ### FMOD Studio parameters
-- `Size Active`: whether to set parameter size when playing the events
+- `Size Active`: whether to set the parameter *size* when playing collision events
-- `Velocity Active`: whether to set parameter velocity when playing the events
+- `Velocity Active`: whether to set the parameter *velocity* when playing collision events
+- `Mass Active`: whether to set the parameter *mass* when playing collision events

 ## Parameters & automations
 One of the more powerful tools of FMOD Studio is the parametrization & automation, and they're